michaschwab/easypz/README.md

-# easypz
+# EasyPZ
-Easy Pan and Zoom JS Library
+Use this Javascript library to make your web visualization interactive via pan and zoom!